BobaBoard/boba-docs/docusaurus/docs/engineering/knowledge-base/development-lifecycle.md

 be less mysterious about it...
 :::

-In order to clone the repository you need to tell git where the code you want to copy is stored.
+To clone the repository you need to tell git where the code you want to copy is stored.
 Simply put, you need a URL.
 Your repository's URL is simply the web address you use to view it on GitHub with a `.git` at the end.

-Meaning that if the URL you can copy from your browser's navigation bar is: `https://github.com/<YOUR_GITHUB_USERNAME>/boba-components` then the URL you'll need to use when cloning is:  `https://github.com/<YOUR_GITHUB_USERNAME>/boba-components.git`.
+For example, if the URL you can copy from your browser's navigation bar is: `https://github.com/<YOUR_GITHUB_USERNAME>/boba-components` then the URL you'll need to use when cloning is:  `https://github.com/<YOUR_GITHUB_USERNAME>/boba-components.git`.

 GitHub actually has a handy button in its interface to get this URL.